opensecuritycontroller/community/development/build_osc_image.md

 ![](./images/mvn-version.png)

 #### Maven Proxy Setup
-If connecting through a proxy create or modify `~/.m2/setting.xml` providing the proxy settings.
+If connecting through a proxy create or modify `~/.m2/settings.xml` providing the proxy settings.

 ### 5 :  Create CentOS Schroot Environment
 OSC build process requires CentOS chroot environment to generate a VMDK, QCOW2 or a RAW image.
 This CentOS schroot environment allows the user to run a command or a login shell in a chroot environment.
+The following command `create-centos `should be executed only after all the pre-requisites installations are completed and only once on the build Linux machine.

 To create a CentOS schroot environment run following commands:
-`$ cd /local-working-directory/osc-core/osc-server-bon/bin`
+`$ cd /local-working-directory/osc-core/osc-server-bom/bin`
 `$ ./create-centos`

 ### 6 : Build Commands
 This section explains all the build command formats required to generate different type of images like VMDK, QCOW2 and RAW images.
 OSC virtual appliance will be packaged and distributed in OVF format.

 Go to osc-core directory
-`$ cd /local-working-directory/osc-core/`
+`$ cd /home/local-working-directory/osc-core/`

 #### Image Formats
 ##### Generate VMDK Image